LiskArchive/lisk-legacy-docs/CONTRIBUTING.md

 ### Writing in markdown

-The whole documentation content is purely written in Markdown.
+The whole documentation content is written in Markdown.

 For reference: [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)